-Suppose that the monopoly is able to set aside s tickets for scalpers.
-The scalpers price discriminate and extract all potential surplus from buyers.
-However, scalpers incur a transaction cost.
+Scalpers price discriminate and extract all potential surplus from buyers, but they incur a transaction cost.
 A scalper that sells a ticket for price p receives revenue net of transactions costs of $\phi p$ , where $\phi < 1$ .
 That is, the scalper's transaction cost per ticket is $(1 - \phi)p$ .
+Due to free entry, risk-neutral scalpers earn zero expected profit.